Financial-Times/dotcom-page-kit/packages/anvil/README.md

-# Anvil CLI
+# Anvil Command Line Interface

-This command line tool provides a suite of actions to assemble projects which use the Anvil toolset.
-The tool can be extended via plugins to provide additional functionality.
+This Anvil CLI provides a suite of actions to assemble modern Web projects.
+The CLI can be extended via plugins to provide additional functionality.

 ## Getting started